pfansi/ecommerce-app/README.md

 ## Build process

-- created a repository and a readme.md file for the project
+- created a repository and a readme.md file for the project.

 ## Installation: